In this guide

 - Attending a training course.
 Decision makers should assess whether the course content is relevant to the concerns in the case and whether the course was sufficiently comprehensive, ideally including a practical element and some form of assessment, with results available.

 - Reflection.
-Reflective work by the nurse or midwife will be of more weight where they are able to give examples not only of what they have learned following the concerns being raised, but also how they have applied this learning in their practice.
+Reflective work by the nurse, midwife or nursing associates will be of more weight where they are able to give examples not only of what they have learned following the concerns being raised, but also how they have applied this learning in their practice.